rjray/advent-2024-clojure/src/advent_of_code/README.md

 Part 2 was surprisingly easier than I was expecting.
 We were told to find the first of the remaining blocks that would completely block any route out of the field.
-CLojure's `reduce` worked wonders here, both progressively adding blocks to the field and iterating over the remaining "bytes".
+Clojure's `reduce` worked wonders here, both progressively adding blocks to the field and iterating over the remaining "bytes".
 That solution came in just over 16 additional minutes.
 It's kind of brute-force-ish, but it worked.